JawaharMuthukumar/Virtual-Assistant---Jarvis-Using-NLP/README.md

 # Virtual-Assistant---Jarvis-Using-NLP
-Jarvis is a virtual AI assistant powered by NLP that processes voice commands to perform tasks like web search, application control, email, and real-time updates.
-It uses Speech-to-Text and Text-to-Speech for natural interaction, providing a customizable and hands-free personal assistant experience.
+Jarvis is a desktop-based virtual assistant built using Natural Language Processing (NLP) and speech recognition.
+It interacts with users through voice commands, understands queries, and performs tasks such as opening applications, browsing the web, sending emails, playing music, and providing real-time updates like weather or news.